boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-throughput-advice-blob.md

 : The mechanism can also be used to enrich the tools that are already available to better handle attack traffic close to the source {{?RFC9066}}.

 Better Local Services:
-: A user may configure policies on the CE such as securing some resources to a specific internal host used for gaming or video streaming.
+: A user may configure policies on the CE such as securing some resources to a specific internal host used, e.g., for gaming or video streaming.
 The CE can use the throughput advice to share these rate-limit policies to connected hosts to adjust their forwarding behavior.
 Controling the load at the source will allow to partition the resources between connected hosts.

 # Throughput Advice Object {#sec-blob}